 - 3 cups fresh kale (rinsed and chopped)

 - water to cover

 - fresh cracked pepper to taste

-Place potatoes in large pot and cover with enough cold water to boil with 1/2 tsp salt.
+- Place cubed potatoes in a large pot with just enough water to cover.

-Remove potatoes from the water but keep the water in the pot.
+- Remove the potatoes from the water using a slotted spoon, but reserve the water in the pot.

-Add the chopped kale and let sit in the warm water for 5 minutes.
+- To the water, add chopped kale and whole garlic for 5 minutes.